NMSGUT emergence and Trans-Unification RG flows: Application of Martin-Vaughn formulae to the NMSGUT

 As familiar from the MSSM the chiral gauge invariants in the superpotential are the templates for the $SO(10)$ invariant soft supersymmetry breaking terms.
 So corresponding to each term in the superpotential we have a soft term in ${\cal{L}}_{SoftSusy}$.
 For example we have $\tilde\lambda$ corresponding to $\lambda$, $b_{\Phi}$ corresponding to $\mu_{\Phi}$ and a Hermitian mass squared parameter for each Higgs representation.
 In all we have $\{ \tilde\lambda, \tilde{k}, \tilde{\rho}, \tilde{\gamma}, \tilde{\bar\gamma}, \tilde{\eta}, \tilde{\zeta}, \tilde{\bar\zeta}$, $\tilde{h}$, $\tilde{f}$, $\tilde{g}$ $\}$, $\{b_{\Phi}, b_{\Sigma}, b_H, b_{\Theta}\}$ and $\{{ m}^2_{\Phi}, { m}^2_{\Sigma}, { m}^2_{\bar\Sigma}, { m}^2_{\Theta},$ $ { m}^2_{H}, {m}^2_{\Psi} \}$ parameters in the NMSGUT soft Lagrangian,where ${m}^2_{\Psi}$ is a 3 by 3 hermitian matrix.

-Our successful fits \cite{nmsgut,bstabhedge} show that fermion data and EW symmetry breaking requires negative Higgs soft masses $m^2_{H,\overline H} $ and soft parameter $b_H$ in the multi-TeV range at GUT scale ($b_H$ turns positive at low scales) along with gaugino masses in the TeV(gluino) and sub-TeV(Bino,Wino) range.
+Our successful fits \cite{nmsgut,bstabhedge} show that fermion data and EW symmetry breaking requires negative Higgs soft masses $m^2_{H,\overline H} $ and soft parameter $b_H$ both negative with magnitudes $\sim \, 10^{10}$ GeV${}^2$ in ($b_H$ runs positive at low scales) along with gaugino masses in the TeV(gluino) and sub-TeV(Bino,Wino) range.
 In the following sections we will see that such initial values of the soft parameters can be generated by running of the SO(10) theory specified above even over the short range from $M_E$ to $M_X =M_{GUT}$ and even when beginning from very restricted scenarios for the initial parameter values : such as those implied by cSUGRY.

 We define the $\beta$ functions at $n$-loop order for any parameter $x$ after extracting $n$ powers of $1/(16 \pi^2)$ for convenience in presentation : \be \frac{dx}{dt}=\sum_{n=1}\frac{\beta_x^{(n)}}{(16 \pi^2)^n} \ee